mmcmd/HydrationReminder/README.md

 Running `Get-Help` on any of the commands will provide additional examples and details on how to use the command

-Parameter list and description for Start-HydrationReminder:
+Parameter list and description for `Start-HydrationReminder`:
 Parameters | Type | Functionality
 -----------|------|---------------
 ReminderInterval | Integer | Interval in minutes at which you will receive a notification to drink.
 Default is 60 minutes (1 hour)